wwivbbs/docs/wwivnet.md

 ## Technical Overview of WWIVNet

 On November 2, 2015, WWIVNet switched to [BINKP](https://en.wikipedia.org/wiki/Binkp) as the underlying protocol for transferring net email and sub messages.
+The design of the network currently is a hub and spoke model with one node "@1" at the center point for all traffic flow.

 ## Joining WWIVNet